 Showers are fine, but be careful not to get water or soap in your eyes.
 You should avoid any contact sports, as well as any heavy lifting, as it can cause too much pressure in your eyes.

-Full recovery can take as little as 3 months or as long as 6 months.
+Full recovery after LASIK eye surgery can take as little as 3 months or as long as 6 months.
 This number greatly varies from person to person.

 By the end, your vision will be functioning close to 100%.
 You may still need to be extra careful with your eyes until your doctor has cleared you.